Specimen Collection & Handling

 Criteria for Unacceptable Specimens

 - Unlabeled specimens are unacceptable.
-All specimens must have proper identification, including patient's name, source of specimen, date and time of collection, and collector's initial or drawing code.
+All specimens must have proper identification, including patient's name, date of birth, source of specimen, and date and time of collection.
 Testing accuracy depends upon careful attention to collection technique and specimen preparation.